Ancient Earthways ~ a 7-day wild plant & animal medicine journey

 Personal dishware & utensils (IMPORTANT) - plate, bowl, fork, spoon, knife.

 Special foods/medications (IMPORTANT - storage available in kitchen)

 Personal toilitery items needed to feel comfortable in wilderness

 Towel (optional - if you want to swim/bathe)

 Journal (optional - if you want to write!)

 Wrist watch w/ alarm (optional - there will be bells if you are within ear-shot)

 Special objects for altar (optional)

-This retreat will be held at an undisclosed location 45 minutes south of Breitenbush, OR.
+We will meet in Idanha, OR at 11am to carpool to the site.
+The retreat will be held at an undisclosed private location 30 minutes farther South.
 Registered attendees will receive detailed information prior to the event.

 Wild mountain meadows near Breitenbush, OR (View)